 middle aged couple

-A specific, repeating dynamic that drives conflict across topics, across years, regardless of how hard each person tries to fix it.
-Marc Zola, LMFT has spent over 22 years helping couples identify that pattern — and change it.
+Most couples think they have a communication problem, an incompatibility, or one difficult partner.
+What they actually have is a pattern—a specific, repeating dynamic that drives conflict across every topic, for years, no matter how hard you try to fix it.
+Marc Zola, LMFT has spent 22 years helping couples name that pattern and change it.
+Most see a shift in 6-8 sessions.

 What brings couples to therapy?